wix-incubator/wml/readme.md

 Lists all links.

-Shows link's id, state and source/destination folders.
+Shows each link's id, state and source/destination folders.

 #### enable